 Practice is provided with math card games, minimizing review worksheets and eliminating stressful flash cards.
 These games provide interesting and varied repetition that is needed for the automatic responses to the facts.
 More importantly, these games provide an application for new information and create hours of fun learning math facts and concepts.

 The RightStart™ Mathematics curriculum was developed as part of Dr. Joan A. Cotter’s doctoral dissertation and was originally developed for a first grade classroom environment in 1995.
-The second edition Kindergarten and First Grade were available in 2013, Second Grade in 2014, and Third Grade will be coming out for the 2015-16 school year.
+The second edition Kindergarten and First Grade were available in 2013, Second Grade in 2014, Third Grade in 2015, and the Fourth Grade will be available for the 2016-2017 school year.

 The classroom curriculum uses the Common Core State Standards as a base and goes beyond the standards when it is appropriate for the children.
 Each lesson identifies the standard(s) taught.
 Sample lessons, objectives, and table of contents are available here.

 We provide professional development for teachers as well as informational parent meetings.
 We can meet with your team via webinar or on location.

 Riikka Mononen and others from the University of Helsinki did a pilot study in Finland using RightStart™ Mathematics with children having specific language impairment (SLI).
 The article in the peer-reviewed journal, Research in Developmental Disability, The Effects Of RightStart™ Mathematics Instruction On Early Numeracy Skills Of Children With Specific Language Impairment, was published in May 2014.